 We bought and tested the 65-inch TCL 5 Series Roku TV, and our results are also valid for the 50, 55, and 75-inch models.
-There's another 5-series TV still available, the TCL 5 Series/S546 2021 QLED; it's a very similar TV but it runs the Google TV smart platform instead of Roku.
+The TCL 5 Series/S546 2021 QLED is a very similar TV, but it runs the Google TV smart platform instead of Roku.

 Size | Model Number |